This post may contain affiliate links.

 We’ve actually spent a total of 16 weeks at the Thousand Trails Palm Springs RV Resort and Campground since our first visit in December 2014.
 We recently stayed again in December 2022 – January 2023 for a 2 week stay.
 This park is special to us for many reasons.
 It remains our most visited RV park in the Thousand Trails camping network system to date, having stayed on 5 separate occasions since 2014.
 Despite the name, this campground is actually situated in Palm Desert, about 20-25 minutes east of Palm Springs.

 Overview of Palm Springs RV Resort

 Palm Springs RV Resort closes for the season on May 15 and reopens in October as the summers are simply too hot.
 The RV park is filled with palm trees planted in a fairly orderly way which makes it attractive, especially at sunset.
 All sites are full hook up and they have tent camping sites and little cabins as well.
 We have never used them, but have seen inside the cabins, and they look cute.

 There are about 150 RV sites with 30 amp and the remaining 300 or so are 50 amp.
 Many of the 50 amp sites are annual sites, especially around the perimeter.
-All of the 30 amp sites are pull-through and all of the 50 amp are back in.
+All of the 30 amp RV sites are pull-through and all of the 50 amp are back in.
 This RV campground is reasonably big rig friendly.
 In fact, probably 80% of the rigs we see there would be considered big rigs by most.
 But some of the turns and sites are very tricky for big rigs.

 Roads are paved, but most of the sites are sandy.
 A few RV sites have some gravel.
 The area is known for the occasional dust storms that can blow through the park.
 So don’t leave your windows open or your awnings out when leaving your coach unattended.